 This novel was probably the most entertaining book I read in 2017 so I had to add it to this list.
 If you are looking for a delightful and funny story, this is the perfect novel for you!

-Find Sourdough on Amazon or buy it at your favourite bookstore.
+Find Sourdough on Amazon or buy it at your favorite bookstore.